 From start to finish, the workout lasted 10 minutes.
 Only 60 seconds of that time was spent working hard.

-By the end of the three-month study, subjects in the continuous moderate intensity group had ridden for 27 hours.
+By the end of the three-month study, subjects in the continuous moderate intensity group had ridden for 27 hours, with each cardio workout done at around 70% of their maximum heart rate.
 However, the interval group spent a little over five hours on the bike.

 Despite a five-fold lower time commitment, various measures of cardiometabolic health improved to a similar extent in both the HIIT and steady-state groups.